iter8-tools/docs/docs/tutorials/integrations/knative.md

 You can also install the Iter8 CLI using pre-built binaries, or use Iter8 inside a GitHub Actions pipeline as described [here](https://iter8.tools/0.11/getting-started/install/).

-### Tutorial: HTTP performance test in seconds
+### Tutorial: Performance test for Knative HTTP service
-In this tutorial, we will launch an Iter8 experiment that generates load for a Knative HTTP service and validates its service-level objectives (SLOs).
+Launch an Iter8 experiment that generates load for a Knative HTTP service and validates its service-level objectives (SLOs).
 The setup of this experiment is illustrated in the figure below.

 <img src="https://iter8.tools/0.11/getting-started/images/http.png" alt="HTTP performance test" width="800"/>